wombleton/gitlaw-nz/acts/P/Port Companies Act 1988.md

 ##### 6 Directors of port companies

-*   (1) The articles of association or constitution of every port company shall provide---
+*   (1) The constitution of every port company shall provide---

     *   (a) that there shall be no fewer than 6 directors of the port company; and